Framlingham College

-Framlingham College is a public school (private boarding and day school) in the town of Framlingham, near Woodbridge, Suffolk, England.
+Framlingham College is a public school (boarding and day school) in the town of Framlingham, near Woodbridge, Suffolk, England.
 Together with its preparatory school and nursery at Brandeston Hall, it serves pupils from 3 to 18 years of age.

 History

-Framlingham College, originally called the Albert Middle Class College in Suffolk, was founded in 1864 by public subscription as the Suffolk County Memorial to Queen Victoria's husband, Albert, Prince Consort, and was incorporated by Royal Charter.
+Framlingham College, originally the Albert Middle Class College in Suffolk, and known as the Albert Memorial College was founded in 1864 by public subscription as the Suffolk County Memorial to Queen Victoria's husband, Albert, Prince Consort, and was incorporated by royal charter.
 The individuals most involved in setting up of the school were Sir Edward Kerrison, 2nd Baronet, Richard Garrett and the Earl of Stradbroke.
-The land on which the college was built was originally part of the Castle estate, left by Sir Robert Hitcham in 1636 to Pembroke Hall, Cambridge.
+The land on which the college was built was originally part of the Framlingham Castle estate owned by Pembroke Hall, Cambridge.
 The architect was Fredrick Peck of Furnival's Inn, London.
 Built to accommodate 300 boys, the college opened its doors to pupils on 10 April 1865.

 In J. R. de S. Honey's book Tom Brown's Universe: Public School in the Nineteenth Century, he reviewed the 64 leading public schools of the time and considered Framlingham as interacting less than it should with other leading schools.

 In 1940, because of Framlingham's position close to the Suffolk coast, considered a likely site for a possible German invasion, and as a result of the crisis unfolding at Dunkirk, pupils from the college were evacuated for a short time to Repton School in Derbyshire.

 The college's prep school at Brandeston Hall was opened by Princess Alice, Countess of Athlone in July 1949.
 The hall had been purchased and restored by the Society of Old Framlinghamians as a memorial to those of their number who died in the world wars.

 The school

-Louise North became principal of Framlingham College and Head of the Senior School in September 2019.
-She was formerly Senior Deputy Head at Oakham School, Rutland.
-The school received an excellent ISI Inspection Report in February 2015 and an Outstanding Ofsted report in February 2011.

 Pupils are accommodated in seven boarding and day houses: three for girls and four for boys.
 The facilities at Framlingham College include a theatre with tiered seating for 250, a design and technology centre, a music department including various studios and recording facilities, a library, a sixth-form centre which opened in 2014, a leisure centre that houses an indoor swimming pool, a fitness suite and weights room.
 The original library, which was given to the college by Charles H. Berners in 1899, was extended in 1998.

 The school has two campuses situated on approximately 135 acres.
 Between the college and Framlingham Castle lies the 34-acre Framlingham Mere, a nature reserve owned by the college and managed by Suffolk Wildlife Trust.
 The prep school campus at Brandeston Hall is a mock Tudorbethan hall set in its own grounds, facing the medieval All Saints' Church, Brandeston.

+Louise North became principal of Framlingham College and Head of the Senior School in September 2019.
+Before that she was a Deputy Head at Oakham School, Rutland.

+The school received an Outstanding Ofsted report in February 2011 and an excellent Independent Schools Inspectorate Report in February 2015.